iaditi18/iaditi18/README.md

 - 🌱 Learning: **Web3**, **DevOps**, **AI** & **DSA** for placements
 - 🎨 Obsessed with creating aesthetic, responsive interfaces
 - 🧠 Exploring full-stack & open-source projects
-- 🫶 Music is my therapy — from ghazals to raps

 ---